LibAtem/libatem.github.io/firmware.md

 Below is listed which software releases updated the firmware of each model.
 This is useful to know as we know that the protocol will not have changed, and so newer/older versions of ATEM Software Control will happily work with between firmware changes.

+### v9.2.2 (October 2023)

+- 2ME Adv Panel 40
+- 2ME Adv Panel 30
+- 4ME Adv Panel 40
+- 2ME Adv Panel 20
+- 1ME Adv Panel 20 (New)
+- 1ME Adv Panel 30 (New)

 ### v9.2.1 (September 2023)

-- ATEM 1 M/E Constellation HD
+- 1 M/E Constellation HD
-- ATEM 2 M/E Constellation HD
+- 2 M/E Constellation HD
-- ATEM 4 M/E Constellation HD
+- 4 M/E Constellation HD
-- ATEM Camera Control Panel (Translations only)
+- Camera Control Panel (Translations only)
-- ATEM Television Studio HD (Translations only)
+- Television Studio HD (Translations only)
-- ATEM Television Studio Pro HD (Translations only)
+- Television Studio Pro HD (Translations only)
-- ATEM Television Studio Pro 4K (Translations only)
+- Television Studio Pro 4K (Translations only)

 ### v9.2 (September 2023)